pearu/pearu.github.io/masked_ops_and_sparse_tensors.md

 ``torch`` namespace but the API is extended with an extra keyword argument ``mask`` that contains a tensor that defines which values in the input are masked-out while performing the operations.
-Note that the input and mask tensors to the masked operations may have arbitrary layouts (masked operations are layout invariant and unspecified values of sparse tensors are treated as zeros) but the operations are most performant if the input and mask tensors layouts match and these have the same set of specified indices.
+Note that the input and mask arguments to the masked operations are tensors with arbitrary layouts: masked operations are layout invariant and the unspecified elements of sparse tensors are treated as zeros.

 ## Masked reductions on tensors with arbitrary storage layout

 Consider a regular reduction ``torch.reduction_op`` (e.g. ``torch.sum``, ``torch.amax``, ``torch.argmin``, etc) that
-supports strided tensor inputs but not sparse tensor inputs.
+supports strided tensor inputs.
 On the other hand, the corresponding masked reduction ``torch._masked.reduction_op`` is designed to support both strided and sparse inputs.
 In the following, we'll define masked reductions on tensors with arbitrary storage layout using the PyTorch design principle of layout invariance of operations and the definition of existing operations on strided tensors.

 For strided inputs, the regular and masked reductions are related via